 3. Surround Yourself with Peaches in Palisade

 If you haven’t tried a mouth-watering Palisade peach, this is the year to do so.
-Grand Valley’s climate creates the perfect conditions for growing unrivaled large, sweet and juicy peaches.
+Grand Junction’s climate creates the perfect conditions for growing unrivaled large, sweet and juicy peaches.
 For a full Palisade peach experience, check out the Palisade Peach Festival.
 Taking place in mid-August, this weekend festival boasts fresh peaches and produce, chef demos, activities, music, contests, and more.

 4. Experience the Wonder of the Book Cliffs